Due to the ongoing situation re Coronavirus we are cancelling all our events scheduled for the rest

 Lucinda Knapman was our demonstrator, always a club favourite and her demonstration entitled ‘Countdown to Christmas’ was enjoyed by all members and visitors.

-Novice – 1st Delwyn Myers, 2nd Iris Tipper, joint 3rd Ann Mathias and Linda Lipscombe,
+Novice – 1st Delwyn Myers, 2nd Iris Tipper, joint 3rd Ann Mathias and Lind Lipscombe.

-Advanced – 1st Tricia Bridgeman, 2nd Chris Wright and 3rd Ann Jarvis.
+Advanced – 1st Tricia Bridgman, 2nd Chris Wright and 3rd Ann Jarvis.